gngeorgiev/agentlb/README.md

 `agentlb` runs Codex with isolated per-alias `CODEX_HOME`.

+Others will come.

 Each alias has its own directory at `~/.agentlb/sessions/<alias>`, so auth/config/history stay separate.

+For maximum portability share the whole dir with `syncthing` with multiple machines.
+Maybe within your tailscale network idk.

 ## Build